Over 20,000 reviews

 Impact of Global Rubber Market Fluctuations

 Tire production relies heavily on rubber, both synthetic and natural.
 Natural rubber prices are incredibly erratic since the whims of the world market determine them.
-In major rubber-producing nations like Thailand and Indonesia, weather patterns can significantly impact supply and drive up prices.
+Weather patterns in major rubber-producing nations like Thailand and Indonesia can significantly impact supply and drive up prices.
 Global economic conditions, trade policies, and geopolitical developments significantly influence market dynamics.
-Trade disputes between major economies can affect the price of rubber and, consequently, the cost of manufacturing truck tires, resulting in tariffs and trade barriers.
+Trade disputes between significant economies can affect the price of rubber and, consequently, the cost of manufacturing truck tires, resulting in tariffs and trade barriers.

 The Role of Synthetic Materials in Cost Increases